Best of Thailand & Malaysia

 Day 18

-Kuala LumpurToday enjoy some free time during the day, perhaps visit the National Monument (commemorating those who died in Malaysia's struggle for freedom and based on the Iwo Jima Memorial in the USA), the vast National Mosque, featuring a bold and modern design, or the Istana Negara (National Palace).
+Kuala LumpurEnjoy a free day today for your own exploration!
+Perhaps visit the National Monument (commemorating those who died in Malaysia's struggle for freedom and based on the Iwo Jima Memorial in the USA), the vast National Mosque, featuring a bold and modern design, or the Istana Negara (National Palace).
 You might like stroll Dataran Merdeka (Independence Square), or shop in Suria KLCC (one of Malaysia’s premier shopping destinations) and then head up to the Skybridge & Observation Deck of the iconic Petronas Towers to gain another view on this cosmopolitan city.
 Lake Gardens is home to a number of sights, including the National Planetarium and the superb Islamic Arts Museum.
 Or if you are more active, you may like to join a bike tour and cycle through the history and modern life of KL.
-In the evening, jump on the local metro (MRT) and take a guided food tour that will let you absorb the fascinating multicultural mix of Malay, Chinese, and Indian cultures through sampling some of its best food.
-Walk around local neighbourhoods and visit local grocers and street vendors, and finish up in the Chinese influenced Petaling Street.
-Eat your way around through Kuala Lumpur and learn about the history of the city through its dishes.
+In the evening you may wan to experience the multicultural mix of Malay, Chinese, and Indian cultures through sampling some of its best food.
+Walk around local neighbourhoods and visit local grocers and street vendors.
+Your leader will be on hand making suggestions to help you make the best of the day.

 Day 19